ebbmango/Neo4jCLIapp/README.md

   - A `--limit` option for all commands that return lists.

   - Allow for the importation of files anywhere in the system.
+Perhaps by making a temporary copy of the file in the dedicated import directory.

 ## Project members